dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a full MaxCompute source table.md

 -   Q: How does the full MaxCompute data storage read data that is newly written to the full MaxCompute source table or partitions after a Realtime Compute for Apache Flink job is started?

-    A: Realtime Compute for Apache Flink V3.4 and later support the subscribeNewPartition parameter that determines whether to listen to new partitions.
+    A: Realtime Compute for Apache Flink V3.4 and later versions support the subscribeNewPartition parameter that determines whether to listen to new partitions.
 New data can be written into new partitions.
-The sample code is as follows:
+The following code shows an example:

     ```
     CREATE TABLE blink_source (